 - Map notes

-Analysis tools you run in Map Viewer create hosted feature layers as output.
+Analysis tools you run in the map viewer create hosted feature layers as output.
 These output layers are analyzed in the input spatial reference unless the Processing Spatial Reference is set.
 The output is saved to the spatiotemporal big data store, where it is stored in GCS WSG84.

 If you copy a layer to the relational data store using Copy to Data Store, the output will be stored in the spatial reference it was projected to.